raygun101/MarkupKit/README.md

 </root>
 ```

-is equivalent to the following markup:
+is equivalent to the following:

 ```xml
 <LMScrollView>